lmgaspa/ecommerce-adilsonmachado-books/README.md

-📚 Ecommerce AG Books - Fullstack
+📚 Ecommerce Adilson Machado Books - Fullstack

-This is the fullstack service for the AG Books online store.
+This is the fullstack service for the Adilson Machado Books online store.
 It handles:

 PIX (brazilian digital payment), payment creation (QR Code) with using Efí Bank Integration API